arunkmaar/arunkmaar.github.io/_projects/2_project.md

 </div>

 <div style="text-align: justify">
-We published a [paper in JMPS](https://doi.org/10.1016/j.jmps.2024.106005) presenting an asymptotically derived one-dimensional ribbon model to explain the single and multiple perversions phenomenon and its reason.
+We published a <a href='https://doi.org/10.1016/j.jmps.2024.106005'>paper in JMPS</a> presenting an asymptotically derived one-dimensional ribbon model to explain the single and multiple perversions phenomenon and its reason.

-To facilitate the reproducibility of model derivation and numerical results, we have made the derivation and Auto-7p code implementing the model available at [this link](https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://github.com/arunkmaar/PrestrainedRibbons2024Paper). </div>
+To facilitate the reproducibility of model derivation and numerical results, we have made the derivation and Auto-7p code implementing the model available at <a href='https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://github.com/arunkmaar/PrestrainedRibbons2024Paper'>this link</a>. </div>

 <p align="center">
 <div class="row">